Learning Algorithms for Verification of Markov Decision Processes: Introduction

 This example hints at one of the simplest, yet important objectives, namely \emph{reachability}.
 A reachability problem is specified by an MDP together with a set of designated target states.
 The task is to compute the maximal probability with which the system can reach this set of states.
 Reachability is of particular interest since in the infinite horizon setting many other objectives, e.g., LTL or long-run average reward, can be reduced to variants of reachability.
 A variety of approaches has been established to solve this problem.
 In theory, linear programming \cite{10.1007/BFb0032043,DBLP:conf/sfm/ForejtKNP11} is the most suitable approach, as it provides exact answers (rational numbers with no representation imprecision) in polynomial time.
 See \cite{DBLP:conf/qest/BarnatBCCT08} for an application.
 Unfortunately, LP turns out to be quite inefficient in practice for classical reachability.
 For systems with more than a few thousand states, linear programming often falls behind other approaches, see, e.g., \cite{DBLP:conf/sfm/ForejtKNP11,DBLP:conf/cav/AshokCDKM17,DBLP:conf/tacas/HartmannsJQW23}.
 As an alternative, one can apply iterative methods.
 Here, value iteration (VI) \cite{howard1960dynamic} is the most prominent variant.
 See \cite{DBLP:conf/spin/ChatterjeeH08} for a detailed survey of VI.
 Notably, variations of VI are the default method in the state-of-the-art probabilistic model checkers PRISM \cite{DBLP:conf/cav/KwiatkowskaNP11} and Storm \cite{DBLP:conf/cav/DehnertJK017}, even though it only provides an approximate solution, converging in the limit.
-In contrast, strategy iteration (SI) \cite{howard1960dynamic,DBLP:books/wi/Puterman94,DBLP:conf/atva/KretinskyM17} yields precise answers, but is also used to a lesser extent due to scalability issues.
-See for example \cite{DBLP:journals/tnn/Bertsekas17} for an overview of both methods, \cite{DBLP:conf/tacas/HartmannsJQW23} for a recent comparison of practical implementations of LP, VI, and SI for MDP, and \cite{DBLP:journals/iandc/KretinskyRSW22} for a similar comparison on \emph{stochastic games} (MDP with two antagonistic players).
+In contrast, strategy iteration (SI) (also known as policy iteration, PI) \cite{howard1960dynamic,DBLP:books/wi/Puterman94,DBLP:conf/atva/KretinskyM17} yields precise answers, but is also used to a lesser extent due to scalability issues.
+See for example \cite{DBLP:journals/tnn/Bertsekas17} for an overview of both methods, \cite{DBLP:conf/tacas/HartmannsJQW23,practitionersJournalPreprint} for recent comparisons of practical implementations of LP, VI, and SI for MDP, \cite{DBLP:journals/iandc/KretinskyRSW22} for a similar comparison on \emph{stochastic games} (MDP with two antagonistic players), and \cite{qcomp2023} for in-depth practical comparison of modern probabilistic model checkers.

 \paragraph{Interval Iteration} Surprisingly, until about a decade ago, standard value iteration as applied in popular model checkers only yielded \emph{lower bounds} on the true value, without any \emph{sound stopping criterion}.
 Concretely, this meant that the model checker might conclude that the computation is finished and stop it, despite still being far off from the true result.
 We note that there exists a tight, exponential a-priori bound on the number of steps VI requires until convergence, see e.g.\ \cite{DBLP:conf/spin/ChatterjeeH08}.
 This could be used as \enquote{stopping criterion}, by simply iterating for this number of steps.
 However, this is far too pessimistic on most models.